 The many legal procedures associated with modern criminal trials have developed over centuries.
 States and the federal government follow a largely uniform set of procedures.
 (For more on these procedures, see Criminal Trials.)
 Assuming that the criminal trial is carried out to completion, those procedures are as follows:

 Judge or Jury Trial.
 The defense often has the right to decide whether a case will be tried to a judge or jury, but in some jurisdictions both the prosecution and the defense have the right to demand a jury trial.
+(For more on the jury-trial right, including its limitations, see The Right to Trial by Jury.)
 Juries consist of 12 persons in serious felony cases, but some states allow for as few as six person juries in less serious misdemeanor cases.

 Jury selection.
 If the trial will be held before a jury, the defense and prosecution select the jury through a question and answer process called "voir dire."
 In federal courts and many state courts, the judge carries out this process using questions suggested by the attorneys as well as questions that the judge comes up with on his or her own.